|Strawberry-rhubarb drop scones|

 I bet that would have been awesome.

-If you want more rhubarb recipe ideas, be sure to check out this week's CSA Share Ninja Rescue.
+If you want more rhubarb recipe ideas, be sure to check out the rest of the CSA Share Ninja Rescue recipes.

 2 1/2 cups flour